Flu or COVID-19? How to Tell the Difference in Kids

 Flu season is ramping up, and your child begins to develop a runny nose or fever.
-A year ago that might not have caused too much concern - but now that first symptom may trigger fear that he or she has COVID-19.

 “Children are at risk for a wide variety of respiratory illnesses, especially during the winter due to dry air and the fact that we are more often indoors,” says David Walker, M.D., chief of pediatric emergency medicine at Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center.
 “It is important for parents to have basic information about the flu and COVID-19 and to know when it’s necessary to get help.”